Where we experiment with Windows Live Writer

 And yeah, it’s pretty damned easy to insert satellite imagery and maps directly into the post without blinking (I happen to know this shot was taken at least a year ago…before the UPS man took out that row of bushes in the front yard).
 While we’re looking at houses I’ve lived in.
 The one below is my childhood home where I lived from age 1 to 18.
 My aunt and uncle live there now.

 As I go through this, I’m reminded of how, just a few weeks ago, I told somebody who works for me how I prefer to hard code my blog posts.
 I’m thinking I’m done with that whole thing.
 Of course, you technical geniuses out there might have better information about whether something like this might have negative SEO effects.
+I could always use an on page audit checker to see if there are any negative implications but it would be great to hear from some SEO professionals too so that I know I’m still on the right track.

 Moving on, let’s talk about when you want to steal a photo from another web page.
 This one was mercilessly ripped from the Tao of Poker (another cool feature…the hyperlink script saves visited sites from your browser, making it a lot faster to link).
 Only thing with stealing photos is that you can’t manipulate them in Windows Live Writer like you can with photos on your computer.